thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 Break large changes into a series of small incremental changes that keep tests passing and do not break existing functionality.

-In [Growing Object-Oriented Software Guided by Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests), [Steve Freeman](https://twitter.com/sf105) and [Nat Pryce](https://twitter.com/natpryce) make this analogy with surgery:

-> Surgeons prefer keyhole surgery over opening a patient's body because it is less invasive and cheaper.
+In [Growing Object-Oriented Software Guided by Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests), [Steve Freeman](https://twitter.com/sf105) and [Nat Pryce](https://twitter.com/natpryce) make this analogy with surgery: *Surgeons prefer keyhole surgery over opening a patient's body because it is less invasive and cheaper.*
->
-> -- [Steve Freeman](https://twitter.com/sf105) and [Nat Pryce](https://twitter.com/natpryce), Growing Object-Oriented Software Guided by Tests

 For the same reasons, we prefer to work in small, incremental steps because it is less invasive.
 We are not ripping apart the application.
 Therefore it is cheaper because we keep the application always working.
 We can perform on-demand production releases of the application at any given moment in time because the application is always releasable.